 Manuela Catalá is a graduate of Spanish Philology (Universidad de Zaragoza, Spain), has a postgraduate Diploma in Advanced Estudies in Sociology and a PhD in Spanish Philology obtained in the area of Spanish Language from the same university.

 She has taught Spanish as a foreign language in Italy and also been a visiting lecturer at the Università degli Studi di Palermo (Italy), Università Vita-Salute San Raffaele (Italy) and the Université de Montreal (Canada).

 Manuela has taught in the Department of General and Hispanic Linguistics at the Universidad de Zaragoza (Spain) and since 2007 has taught Spanish Language in the Faculty of Communication and Social Sciences at Universidad San Jorge.
 She is an active researcher in areas related to Spanish language.

 She speaks Italian and is also an Instituto Cervantes accredited examiner for the A1, A2, B1 and B2 levels of the DELE exams.

-Noël Soria Campo is a graduate in both Tourism (Universidad de Zaragoza, Spain) and Advertising and Public Relations (Universidad San Jorge, Spain) and is currently completing a Master’s programme in Communication, Culture, Society and Politics (UNED, Spain).
+Noël Soria Campo completed his studies of Master’s programme in Communication, Culture, Society and Politics (UNED, Spain), and he is a graduate in both Tourism (Universidad de Zaragoza, Spain) and Advertising and Public Relations (Universidad San Jorge, Spain).

 He has worked on the international side of the tourism and education sectors for the last ten years, both here in Spain and in other European countries.
 He is a member of the Universidad San Jorge COMINEL research group, specialising in strategic communication and leadership and he also speaks English and French.